 7. To save for your future

-It is important to get started on both your own retirement savings account and also your children’s college funds.
+It is essential to get started on both your own retirement savings account and also your children’s college funds.
 Those events will be here before you realize it.

 Smart planning now will set your family up for success when these milestones happen.